Hiroreco/enreco-archive/recap-data/glossary/characters/heroes/bijou-entry.md

 Bijou also served as a diligent employee at the Gacharm business, a loyal wingwoman and sidekick for her boss, Roa, and a loving sister to Ina—once again, the two reunited from their past journey.
 Tam also became her mother, simply because Bijou wanted her to be.
 Déjà vu?

-She even attempted to atone for her past mistake—abandoning Shiori and their child.
+She even attempted to atone for her past mistake of abandoning Shiori and their child.
 This time, she managed to mend their fractured bond.

 In short, Bijou was kind and diligent toward everyone around her.
-It felt as though she was doing her best to redeem herself—for falling to corruption, for hurting those she cared about.
+It felt as though she was doing her best to redeem herself, for falling to corruption, for hurting those she cared about.
 She had turned over a new leaf, no longer driven by blind greed.

 …Which made the final twist all the more shocking.

 At the end of the journey, Bijou—along with Fuwawa, Mococo, Nerissa, and Shiori—turned against Fia and the remaining heroes.

 _“After all, nothing stays pure,”_ the gem maiden said.

+## Trivia

+- By playing the music disc "Violet"—as a prank to mess with Ina, Bijou accidentally made one of the most iconic moments that defined Chapter 1, between Gonathon G and Amelia Watson.
+- Many others had a habit of calling the gem princess "Biboo", which usually prompted Bijou to correct them.